 try to generate them manually with the

-Writing a Sample Scenario
+Writing a Sample Test

+To start writing a test we need to create a new Cest file.
 We can do that by running the following command:

 We’ll assume that we have a ‘login’ page where we get authenticated by providing a username and password.